crashappsec/chalk/tests/README.md

 ### Running Tests Directly

-While tests can be run directly via `pytest`, this is not recommended.
-However, if you would like to do so, ensure that you have the following:
+While tests can be run directly via `pytest`, this is not recommended; they are intended to be run through the `docker compose` environment, and many of them are likely to fail without the correct setup.

+WARNING: These tests are ELF only.

+If you would really like to run tests directly, ensure that you have the following:

 - `python` version 3.11 or greater
 - `pipx` (recommended) or `pip` package installer for python